04 Jun America’s Economic Future

 Realist: Good morning Cassandra … and good morning Oracle.
 It’s been a full year since we last spoke and much has transpired.
 TLR’s readers are wondering whether the events of this past year have altered your thinking.
 Global events, particularly in China and Ukraine, have led telegenic analysts and media-finfluencers to reboot their previously-forecasted economic predictions.
 Their views have waffled … and their opinions – as well as those of some of the most reputable economists – today range from stagflation to raging inflation to deep recession to deflation to everything in between.
 Each of you has a history of predicting the future with a degree of exactitude that far exceeds modern pundits.
 What Americans long for today is someone who can point them in the right direction.
 I’m confident that you are the visionaries who can do that.
 Let’s begin today with where you see America’s economy at year-end 2022.
 Oracle – what do you think?

 The Oracle: Thank you, Mr. Realist.
 The sad fact is that a recession already has begun.
 Don’t look so surprised!
 The task of labeling an economic downturn in America falls on the National Bureau of Economic Research’s Business Cycle Dating Committee.
 Because it’s rarely apparent that a recession has begun until well past the top of a business cycle, the NBEC doesn’t call recessions quickly.
 2022 will be no exception.
-Although Q2 is likely to initially see modest GCP growth (following Q1’s negative growth of -1.4%), the numbers will be deceptive.
-The economy has been weakening and will weaken measurably after Summer begins.
+Q2 is likely to see further GDP weakness (following Q1’s negative growth of -1.4%).
+The economy will weaken measurably after Summer begins.
 That’s when the stock market again will take notice … and crack … and investors will regret not having sold in May and, as they say, gone away.
 The trends are clear, Mr. Realist.
 Inflationary forces are waxing in a self-reinforcing wage-price spiral.
 By year-end, America will be suffering from an inflation rate well above 8.5% and will have just experienced two successive quarters of negative growth.
 At least one more quarter of negative growth and high inflation await in 2023.
 But, as I explained last year, on a long-term basis that will be good for America’s financial health because it will allow the country to satisfy its currently unrepayable debt.

 Realist: Despite the long-term caveat, Oracle, that is quite a discouraging forecast!
 Cassandra – you are shaking your head.
 I gather you disagree with The Oracle.